adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

     // 'string' | 'number' | 'boolean'
     let three: ExtractType<[string, [number, [boolean]]]>;

 These examples are pretty similar to those from the release notes.
-Added them here for more context or in case you did not opened the links :)
+Added them here for more context or in case you did not open the links :)

 And now we know everything we need to continue.

 # Multiple properties

-So, back to our problem.
+Back to our problem.
 We have the `Car` type, we used the `keyof` on it, which works, but only with one property at a time, and we would like to expand this to work for all/any combination of them.

 Let's start the other way around.
 One solution would be something like this:

-    type KeysOf<T, Key extends keyof T = keyof T> = Key extends string ? `${Key}, ${KeysOf<Omit<T, Key>>}` | Key : never;
+    type KeysOf<T, Key extends keyof T = keyof T> = Key extends string ? `${Key}, ${KeysOf<Omit<T, Key>>}` | Key
+        : never;

 Lets go through it step by step.
 We created a generic type with two arguments, the type of the object we want to use, and an union with property names of that type.
 By default, this will be a union of all the property names, like we've seen before.

 Then, we use a conditional type to see if the second generic argument, the `Key`, looks like a `string`.
 This will happen most of the time, for all the properties of our type.
 When there are no more properties, it will be an empty set, so no string, and we return `never`.
 This is our way to make sure we don't get into infinite recursive calls.

-Now, if we still have properties to process, we construct our template literal type `${Key},${KeysOf<Omit<T, Key>>}`.
+Now, if we still have properties to process, we construct our template literal type: `${Key},${KeysOf<Omit<T, Key>>}`.
 We want the properties to be separated by a comma, so we add it there.
-Then we use the same type, to create a recursive call.
+Then we use the same type to create a recursive call.

 The trick here is to use the [Omit](https://mariusschulz.com/blog/the-omit-helper-type-in-typescript) helper type.
 Each time we process a property name, we call the same type recursively, but without the processed property.
 In this way we handle all of the properties one by one, until we call the type with an empty set.
 In that case, the `Key` will no longer be a string, so we will return never and stop the recursive call.

+    type CarWithoutName = Omit<Car, 'name'>;

+It is equivalent to the initial `Car` type, but without a name:

+    type Car = {
+        id: number;
+        price: number;
+    }

 The last thing to add here is a union with the `Key` itself.
 This will generate a union with all the possible combinations.